sbt tool window

+Click this button to open the menu for configuring the current view and changing the tool window viewing modes.
 The menu items are options that you can turn on or off.
 An active item contains a check mark on the left side of its name.

 The available options in the menu are as follows:

-|Click this button to hide the tool window(Shift+Escape).|
+Use this icon or shortcut to hide the tool window Shift+Escape.

-When used in combination with the Alt key, clicking this button hides all the tool windows attached to the same tool window bar.
+When used in combination with the Alt key, clicking this icon hides all the tool windows attached to the same tool window bar.

-Click this button to refresh all registered SBT projects after changes have been made to a SBT script.|
+Click this button to refresh all registered sbt projects after changes have been made to an sbt script.

-|Click this button to link an sbt project.
+Click this button to link an sbt project.

 Click this button to detach an external sbt project.

 Use these buttons to expand or collapse all the nodes.

 Click this button to import a module or a data to your sbt project.
 It might be useful for the multi-module projects.

-Click this button to configure the settings of the current SBT project.|
+Click this button to configure the settings of the current sbt project.

-|Refresh external project||Select this option to refresh all external projects.
+Select this option to refresh all external projects.

 Select this option to activate tasks to run.